Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ### File to DP
 This will take a pre-existing video file and display it to the monitor.
-In this example, we will add the ```--aitask``` command to perform an AI task to run.

-AA1 comes with three different options for AI tasks:
-1. facedetect
-2. ssd
-3. refinedet

-We will specifically run ssd, which will display detection bounding boxes in red with green labels.
+In this example, we will run ssd, which will display detection bounding boxes in red with green labels.

 1. Type the command `sudo 04.file-ssd-dp.sh` Or you can enter the command `smartcam --file ${file.h264} --target dp -r 30 --aitask ssd`
 2. Identify the 1st argument **${file}** from the script output as a path to the video file.